 The production runs for 3h30min.

-There will be a 15 minute interval during which guests will be offered soft drinks, tea and coffee (included in the ticket price).
+There will be a 15 minute interval during which guests will be offered a hot drink.

 DUE TO THE LENGTH OF THE EVENT WE ADVISE YOU TO BRING A CUSHION